Highly Sensitive? Keep Your Holiday Sparkle With Feng Shui

 – Coco Chanel

-Decorating should be the fun part of moving and home improvement but if everyday something comes up, you feel anxious, some event triggers an unhappy thought and you just can’t get started…your emotions are decorating your space.
+Feng Shui design reveals how your house is talking from joy to abundance to anxiety and stress.
+If you walk into a room and it triggers unhappy thoughts…your emotions decorate your space and visa versa, the door, the stairs, the stove, the bed may initiate physiological stress that creates mood swings.
 Here is what Jeanette discovered.
 Her family decided to move across country so her husband could take a new position and they could be closer to her parents.
 She had one week to choose a home for her family.
 The home she fell in love with had vaulted ceilings, a view of the back yard from the front door, a large master suite that stretched from front to back, a three car garage…it was certainly the right neighborhood and the school was perfect for her children.
 Once they settled into the new house she thought everything would be as before.
 But the stress of moving never dissipated.
 A barrier progressively developed between she and her husband.
 They were silent at the dinner table and he stopped coming home at reasonable hours.
 Her 13 year old son did not like sleeping in his room.
 It was so good before the move, what happened?

 Wanting to find the husband she had lost, to help her son stop his nightly wandering and bring some happiness to herself, she called me for help.
 Jeanette’s story is a powerfully moving scenario and not unlike the stories clients share expressing their profound loss and disbelief over what has happened to the life they once had.
 She had read several Feng Shui books.
 She suspected the emotional issues between she and her husband, her son’s distraction and her moodiness were stemming from her home.
 And she admitted she didn’t feel good being there.
 When I shared what I saw, my words immediately resonated with her.
 She had no trouble making a plan and her next step would be decorating using Feng Shui design.

-I believe design education goes a long way in creating awareness that our home influences our well-being.
-With that in mind, I composed this Feng Shui guide to help you make better choices when deciding on your new nest.
-And if you are already settled in your space, you might recognize one or two design features that may be limiting your freedom and curbing your peace of mind.
+I believe Feng Shui education goes a long way in creating awareness that our home influences our well-being.
+With that in mind, I composed this Feng Shui guide to help you understand how the design of your home influences how your emotions decorate your space.
+This guide will help you make informed decisions when you purchase your new home.
+And if you are already settled in your space, you might recognize one or two design features where your emotions decorate your space, limit your freedom and curb your peace of mind.

 Want a picture?
 Here is a helpful companion blog on floor plans, “Unraveling Your Home’s Floor Plan With Feng Shui.